postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/writing-tests.md

 * Check if there are any errors in your scripts.
 A red badge will highlight scripts with errors.
 You can also check the response section for specific errors.
   <img src="https://assets.postman.com/postman-labs-docs/grpc-docs/writing-scripts/debugging-error-in-grpc-scripts.gif" alt="Debugging error in scripts">
 * Debug your tests using the [log statements](https://learning.postman.com/docs/sending-requests/troubleshooting-api-requests/#using-log-statements) to ensure that you are asserting on correct data.
-* Still facing issues?
-Do not worry, submit a [bug report/feedback](http://localhost:8000/postman-api-client/grpc-client/troubleshooting/#submit-a-bug-reportfeedback) and we will try our best to help you.

 ## Next steps